 void set_len(const int alen); |

-Sets the
+Sets

-total number of bytes (or Unicode
+the total number of bytes (or Unicode characters) to be

-the first LOB chunk should be written into the otl_lob_stream.
+otl_lob_stream.
 However, OTL 4.0.138 and higher does not require that.
 OTL/ODBC/DB2-CLI completely relaxes that requirement.
 OTL/OCI8i/9i/10g/11g does not require that, if the last LOB chunk / piece in the sequence is indicated through a call to otl_long_string::set_last_piece(true). |

-| otl_lob_stream&
+otl_lob_stream&

 operator<< (const std::string& s); |